osrf/ros2multirobotbook/src/ros2_cli.md

 be other ROS nodes, or for these examples, a human using the CLI.

-The command line interface for services and actions are very similar, in fact the both have only four subcommands.
+The command line interface for services and actions are very similar, in fact the both have only four sub commands.
 Let's run the `action` and `service` commands and compare them.

 ```{.sourceCode .bash}